 So, we started creating hemp materials that could be used as additives in commonly used plastics like polypropylene and polyethylene.

-We started moving hemp fiber and hemp hurd to the plastics industry to create stronger, lighter, cheaper, and more sustainable compounded materials.
+We started infusing plastics with Imperium Inside, unlocking new value propositions for the plastics industry by creating stronger, lighter, cheaper, and more sustainable compounded materials.
 But, at first, we didn’t get the results we wanted.

 Plastics compounders were having a hard time adding hemp above 10%-20% load rates.
 We knew that if hemp materials could only make up 10%-20% of the total plastics weight, then plastics companies wouldn’t be able to realize the full strength, weight, cost, and carbon benefits of hemp.